bangyen/multiplayer-minesweeper/README.md

     b. the number of flags placed is equivalent to the number of bombs on the grid

-Bugs: Most background functionality is not separanted from the GUI program
+Bugs: Most background functionality is not separanted from the GUI program into sweeper.py

+Author: Andrew Feikema

+Date: Dec.
+2018